 NASA wants to supply the moon with Wi-Fi: why do we need the Internet 400000 km from the earth

 The US is developing a lunar internet.
-NASA wants to cover the moon with Wi-Fi, BBC reports
+NASA wants to cover the moon with Wi-Fi, reports with the BBC.

 The exploration of the moon is one of the priorities of the American space program for the next decade.